Chapter 1: Is an overview of the Linux.

 Save and exit

-Start the MySQL daemon and set it to run at boot:$ sudo service mysqld start
+Start the MySQL daemon and set it to run at boot:$ sudo systemctl start mysqld.service

 Set password for the MySQL root account:$ sudo mysqladmin -u root password "ACTUALPASSWORDHERE"